Google ups EU investment to EUR 1b with new Belgium data centre and solar plant

-The global search giant opened its first European data centre in Belgium back in 2009 and now is going to build a third building on the same site, in addition to a new solar plant that is already up and running – the first solar facility Google has ever built on a data centre facility site.
+The global search giant opened its first European data center in Belgium back in 2009 and now is going to build a third building on the same site, in addition to a new solar plant that is already up and running – the first solar facility Google has ever built on a data center facility site.

-Google will invest approximately EUR 250 million to construct the additional data centre building in Saint-Ghislain with the goal to have it completed and operational by mid 2019.
+Google will invest approximately EUR 250 million to construct the additional data center building in Saint-Ghislain with the goal to have it completed and operational by mid 2019.

 The solar plant represents a previous investment of EUR 3 million and stakes the claim of being the second largest solar plant in the region.

 All up, this brings the company’s total investment into Belgium to more than EUR 1 billion.

 Google continues its relentless pursuit of sustainability with the company currently calculating its final energy bills and expecting to reach its target for 100 percent renewable energy for its global operations in 2017.

 Google global data centers VP Joe Kava says the photovoltaic installations will feature 10,665 solar panels and will generate 2.9 Gigawatt hour of clean, reliable, renewable energy every year.

 “Construction began in March 2017, using a local company to install the solar farm on four hectares of land in our data center.
 Ultimately, the solar project will contribute to a greener footprint on our data center campus, already one of the most energy-efficient sites globally,” says Kava.